ski-freak/Atnia/content/main/Jumpmania/Jumpmania Guide to Going Fast for New Players.md

 #### Dash -> Walljump
 This functions very similarly to the Dash -> Jump technique, except instead of jumping on the ground, you dash upwards (or up diagonal) and jump off of a wall.
 This can be useful for quickly moving vertically.
 When doing this, do not do a climbjump, because if you do your upward velocity will be reset/slowed.

+#### Fastfall
+If you need to reach the ground to continue moving through the level, you're going to want to be fastfalling.
+Simply hold down (or down diagonal) while falling, and you will fall quicker.
+Be sure to still reach the platform you are intending to land on though!

 ## Jump timing
 Often you will have to wait to land before you can continue through a level.
 When this is the case, you need to optimize landing as early as possible.
 The easiest way to do this is to do shorthops instead of full jumps, timing your release of the jump button to barely make it over the ledge you are jumping onto.